-Last year, Twitter published an official 2015 report of Customer Service on their platform.
+Last year, Twitter published an official 2015 report on Customer Service on their social media platform.
 We have summarized our takeaways from the 123 page report.

-Customers’ service Tweets are increasing faster than companies can respond.
-Twitter has seen 4.6% decrease in response rates because companies can’t keep up.
+Customer service tweets are increasing faster than companies can respond.
+This particular social network has seen a 4.6% decrease in response rates because companies can’t keep up.

-For example, Hassan Syed bought a promoted Tweet to complain about BA customer service after they lost his father’s suitcase.
-They only responded 8 hours later (during business hours), after 76,000 users had seen it.
+For example, Hassan Syed bought a promoted tweet to complain about BA customer service after they lost his father’s suitcase.
+They only responded 8 hours later (during business hours) on their Twitter account, after 76,000 users had seen it on their Twitter feed.

 Solving a customer problem on Twitter costs an average of $1.
-That is 83% cheaper than it would cost to solve the same problem through a call center!
+That is 83% cheaper than it would cost to solve the same problem through call center phone calls!

 Comcast’s Twitter team has established a formal mechanism for disseminating insights from their customers deep into the company.
-They track the types of issues and any emerging trends they see in the flow of Tweets they handle.
+Through tracking issue types in the flow of tweets they handle, Comcast can identify emerging trends in real time.
 They describe the findings in newsletters and reports, which Comcast distributes regularly to specific groups within the company.

 Stage 1 — Direct Mention Issue Resolution when the @brand or @care handles are mentioned by users.